 Call to Ticket

-• After some back and forth on the phone, the initial NOC engineer is not able to resolve the issue with the store manager.
+- After some back and forth on the phone, the initial NOC engineer cannot resolve the issue with the store manager.
 They open a ticket and provide a ticket number.

 Escalation